 BOD is the traditional and most widely used measure to establish the concentration of organic matter in wastewater, however BOD testing usually takes 5 days for microorganisms to interact with organic matter and in some cases heavy metals or toxic compounds inhibit testing.
 COD testing takes a matter of hours and can be used to determine an estimate of the BOD concentration to allow quick adjustments to treatment processes.

-COD and BOD are commonly treated by biological methods, such as adding bacteria and providing favourable conditions to break down the organic matter quickly.
+BOD is commonly treated by biological methods, such as adding bacteria and providing favourable conditions to break down the organic matter quickly.
 Sewage treatment plants commonly use return activated sludge (RAS) as a bacteria source, which is added to aerated water and aerated to treat organics in the water.
 Once the bacteria have fed on the organics and been removed from the water, some of them are returned to the start of the process to continue the process.

 Our BIOCLENS™ encapsulated bacteria technology contains a suspended matrix of living bacteria contained inside a PVA lens.
-Ammonia ions and nitrates diffuse into the lens with the water, and the bacteria perform either nitrification or denitrification processes to remove the ammonia ions or nitrates, reducing the COD.
+Ammonia ions and nitrates diffuse into the lens with the water, and the bacteria perform either nitrification or denitrification processes to remove the ammonia ions or nitrates, reducing the BOD.
 The lens’s shape allows for higher diffusion ratios than other shapes and allows reuse and a clear separation of the bacteria from the liquid being treated.

-Our BIONEX™ technology is a combination of using ion exchange resins to remove substances that contribute to BOD/COD from the water, and then using our encapsulated bacteria lenses to treat the waste generated.
+Our BIONEX™ technology is a combination of using ion exchange resins to remove substances that contribute to BOD from the water, and then using our encapsulated bacteria lenses to treat the waste generated.
 This robust process allows for small site footprints, zero brine production, consistently low total nitrogen (TN) concentrations, and low energy and chemical consumption.

 Find Out More